syncfusion-content/xamarin-docs/Xamarin/SfAvatarView/customization.md

 ### Automatic background color

-The `SfAvatarView` control allows automatic background color while initialzing.
+The `SfAvatarView` control allows automatic background color while initializing.
 It contains the following properties:

-* `AutomaticDarkColorsOnInitialize`: Shows a dark color for the intials and background color.
+* `AutomaticDarkColorsOnInitialize`: Shows a dark color for the initials and background color.
 * `AutomaticLightColorsOnInitialize`: Shows a light color for the initials and background color.

 #### Dark color